-Prior to joining Abt, Abrams’ research advanced criminal justice reform and health equity across New Mexico.
-In particular, Abrams co-led a study investigating the use of solitary confinement in New Mexico’s prisons for the American Civil Liberties Union.
+Prior to joining Abt, Abrams’ research advanced criminal justice reform and health outcomes across New Mexico.
+In particular, Abrams co-led a study investigating the use of solitary confinement in New Mexico’s prisons.
 The study’s findings helped inform and ultimately pass the state’s House Bill 364, which limits the instances in which state and county jails use solitary confinement among youth, persons living with mental illness, and pregnant women.
-In addition, Abrams co-developed an ongoing community intervention employing participatory action research approaches to address crime and accessibility to community resources and supports in New Mexico.
+In addition, Abrams co-developed an ongoing community intervention employing participatory action research approaches to address crime and community capacity in New Mexico.

-As a research consultant, Abrams worked closely with the University of New Mexico’s Native American Budget and Policy Institute to examine access to well-supported and well-funded early childhood programs and workforce development across tribal communities in New Mexico.
-Outside of her research career, Brooke has dedicated her time working with TRIO programs to mentor first-generation, low-income students through the academic pipeline.
+As a research consultant, Abrams worked closely with the University of New Mexico’s Native American Budget and Policy Institute to examine the impact of well-supported and well-funded early childhood programs and workforce development across tribal communities in New Mexico.
+Outside of her research career, Brooke has dedicated her time working with TRIO programs to mentor both college and high school students through the academic pipeline

 Expertise